rd--/jssc3/md/supercalc.md

 A grid of cells is a simple mechanism for dividing the text area into named parts.
 Cell names are coordinates, they indicate the location on the page of the text they refer to.
-Annotations can be attached to cells, for instance the simple colouring to indicate when a cell program is incorrect.
+Annotations can be attached to cells, for instance the simple colouring rule to indicate when a cell program is incorrect.

 ## Remainder